 Zoonotic Antimicrobial Resistance - Annamari Heikinheimo Group's research focuses on the epidemiology of zoonotic multiresistant bacteria (i.e. bacteria transmitting between animals and humans), aiming to improve knowledge on the occurrence and transmission routes of zoonotic antimicrobial resistant bacteria along the food chain, such as ESBL/pAmpC/carbapenemase-producing Enterobacteriaceae and livestock-associated methicillin-resistant Staphylococcus aureus.
 Our studies also aim towards implementing strategies to prevent further development and spread of antimicrobial resistant bacteria between animals and humans.

 Latest news and tweets from Zoonotic Antimicrobial Resistance

 LEGO project experts showcased the project to stakeholders

 The first multiplier event of the Erasmus+ project LEGO – Learning Genomics for Food Safety was organised at Helsinki University on Friday, 24...

 Research projects of the group concentrate on the transmission routes and molecular epidemiology of zoonotic antimicrobial resistant...

-The Zoonotic Antimicrobial Resistance Group consists of the group leader, DVM, PhD Annamari Heikinheimo, two PhD students Marie...
+The Zoonotic Antimicrobial Resistance Group consists of the group leader, DVM, PhD Annamari Heikinheimo, three PhD students Marie...